Business Travel Management

 One of the essential business travel tips for women travelers is to use social media wisely.
 It is natural to share your pictures on social media during your business travels.
 Although updating everything, such as what you are doing, what you are eating, and where you are going, might be exciting, posting on social media makes it easier for random people to know your whereabouts.

 You never know who is viewing your posts or how they might decide to use your information.
 Therefore, it is recommended not to let anyone know about your location.
-Avoid tagging the location, updating pictures of your hotel or flight tickets., etc. By doing so, it gives easy access to criminals to your personal information.
+Avoid tagging the location, updating pictures of your hotel or flight tickets, etc. By doing so, it gives easy access to criminals to your personal information.

 7. Always Carry your Medicines